A Look Back at Famous Inflationary Periods Throughout History

 1770s: Revolutionary War

 The American Revolutionary War began in 1775 and lasted until 1783.
-In this early period in America’s history, it lacked many of the systems it has in place today to keep things running smoothly.
+In this early period in America’s history, the country lacked many of the systems it has in place today to keep things running smoothly.
 In fact, the Continental Congress couldn’t tax its citizens in order to fund the war.
-As a result, it relied on printing money to fund the war, and that led to hyperinflation.
-In 1778, inflation peaked at nearly 30%.

 1917: WWI Era

 World War I was a costly war for the United States; the country spent $20 billion on the war, which in 2008 dollars was more than $250 billion.
 Although the U.S. was able to tax its citizens by this time, it nevertheless funded about 20% of that effort by printing money.
 Inflation reached nearly 20% in 1917, the highest rate since the introduction of the Consumer Price Index (CPI).
-Inflation remained high until the depression of 1920-1921 when there was extreme deflation.
+Inflation remained high until the depression of 1920 to 1921, when there was extreme deflation.

 Woodrow Wilson was the president at the time.
 To his credit, he passed the Federal Reserve Act of 1913, creating a central bank in the U.S. That followed a financial crisis in 1907, and at the time, the U.S. was the only major financial power with a central bank.